Skip to content

 Access Management Integration

-This page explains how IDToken fits into your access management architecture.
+This page explains how IDToken Seal fits into your access management architecture.

 ConcernWho handles itWhat it answers

-AuthenticationIDToken”Who is this person?” — verified by passport-derived credential + biometric
+AuthenticationIDToken Seal”Who is this person?” — verified by document-derived credential + biometric

 AuthorizationYour access management system”What can this person do?” — based on roles, policies, attributes

-Every successful IDToken authentication produces a signed JWT containing:
+Every successful IDToken Seal authentication produces a signed JWT containing:

 • sub — the user’s tokenId (stable identifier)